microsoft/semantic-kernel/docs/decisions/00NN-azure-open-ai-connectors.md

 Cons:

+- Since `SemanticKernel.Connectors.AzureOpenAI` and `SemanticKernel.Connectors.OpenAI` share a same dependency of different versions, both packages cannot be used in the same project and a strategy will be needed when deploying both connectors:
 - Added dependency for both `Azure OpenAI 1.0-beta17` and `OpenAI 2.0-beta1`.

+### Dependency Management Strategies

+1. Use only one of the connectors in the same project, some modifications will be needed to accomodate `Concepts` and other projects that shares OpenAI and AzureOpenAI examples.
+2. Hold AzureOpenAI connector implementation until we are ready to break (exclude) all Azure APIs in OpenAI connector.
+3. Deploy a new project with a new namespace for `Azure.AI.OpenAI.Legacy 1.0.0-beta.17` and update our `SemanticKernel.Connectors.OpenAI` to use this new namespace to avoid version clashing on the `Azure.AI.OpenAI` namespace.

-## Option 2 - Azure OpenAI Connector + Break Azure references in OpenAI connector
+## Option 2 - Independent Connectors from Start.

-This option will create a new connector for Azure OpenAI and the current OpenAI connector will be updated to use the new OpenAI SDK.

-The new Azure OpenAI connector will be created in a new namespace with similar Azure APIs to access the Azure OpenAI services.

-The SemanticKernel meta package will be updated to automatically include also the new `Azure.OpenAI` connector.
+This option is focused on creating fully independent connectors for OpenAI and Azure OpenAI services since the start with all breaking changes needed to achieve that.

 Impact:

-- `Azure` extension methods will be removed from `SemanticKernel.Connectors.OpenAI` namespace to avoid clash with same names introduced in the new `SemanticKernel.Connectors.AzureOpenAI`.
+- `Azure` extension methods will be removed from `SemanticKernel.Connectors.OpenAI` namespace to avoid clashing with same names introduced in the new `SemanticKernel.Connectors.AzureOpenAI`.

-- `AzureOpenAIChatCompletion` and `AzureOpenAITextGeneration` services will be obsoleted and throw not supported exceptions when used from `SemanticKernel.Connectors.OpenAI` namespace.
+- All azure specific services like `AzureOpenAIChatCompletion`, `AzureOpenAITextGeneration` services will be obsoleted and throw not supported exceptions when used from `SemanticKernel.Connectors.OpenAI` connector.

+### Impact

 Pros:

 - Clear separation of concerns between OpenAI and Azure OpenAI connectors.
-- No breaking changes for developers using the current OpenAI connector.
+- Small breaking changes for developers focused on OpenAI specific APIs.
+- Faster transition to the new OpenAI SDK and Azure OpenAI SDK.

 Cons:

-- Breaking changes for developers using the current OpenAI connector.
+- Large breaking changes for developers using the current OpenAI connector for Azure.
-- Breaking changes upcoming for developers using the current Azure specific connectors (AI + Memory).
+- ⚠️ May have the same problem with the dependency management as in Option 1 when using both connectors in the same project may conflict due to the shared dependency of different OpenAI SDK versions.

-## Option 3 - Current OpenAI Connector changing internals only
+## Option 3 - Update OpenAI with Azure as is.

-This option is fully focused in the least impact possible, combining both Azure and OpenAI SDK dependencies in one single connector as it currently is.
+This option is fully focused in the least impact possible, combining both Azure and OpenAI SDK dependencies in one single connector following the same approach as the current connector.

+Changes:

-1. Update the current OpenAI specific services and client to use new OpenAI SDK
+1. Update all current OpenAI specific services and client to use new OpenAI SDK
 2. Update Azure specific services and client to use the latest Azure OpenAI SDK.
+3. Optionally add `Options` pattern new APIs to the connector services and deprecate old ones.

+### Impact

 Pros:

-- No breaking changes for developers using the current OpenAI connector.
+- Minimal breaking changes for developers using the current OpenAI connector.
+- The breaking changes will be limited on how we tackle the points mentioned in the [OpenAI SDK limitations](#openai-sdk-limitations) above.

 Cons:

-- The footprint of the connector will increase due to the inclusion of both SDKs as dependencies.
-- Might not be possible to use the latest Open AI SDK updated versions due to version conflicts with Azure SDK, making us tied to the Azure SDK deployment schedule defeating the purpose of up-to-date OpenAI features.
+- We will be limited on the OpenAI SDK version that is used by the latest `Azure.AI.OpenAI` package, which may not be the latest version available.
+- Developers using direct OpenAI services don't expected having any Azure related dependencies.

 ## Decision Outcome

-Chosen option: Option 1 - Keep OpenAI as is + Add new OpenAI SDK
+#### Chosen option:

+TBD

+#### OpenAI SDK limitations:

+- Multiple results: **Do not remediate**.
+- Text Generation modality is not supported: **Do not remediate**.